-For example, we recognize subscription revenue in accordance with Accounting Standards Update 2009-13, Revenue Recognition (Topic 605) - Multiple-Deliverable Revenue Arrangements - a Consensus of the Emerging Issues Task Force ("ASU 2009-13") (formerly known as EITF 08-01).
-The FASB and the SEC may issue interpretations and guidance for applying the relevant accounting standards to a wide range of sales contract terms and business arrangements that are prevalent in revenue recognition arrangements.
-As a result of future interpretations or applications of existing accounting standards, including ASU 2009-13, we could be required to delay revenue recognition into future periods, which would harm our operating results.
+For example, we recognize revenue in accordance with Accounting Standards Update 2009-13, Revenue Recognition (Topic 605) - Multiple-Deliverable Revenue Arrangements - a Consensus of the Emerging Issues Task Force ("ASU 2009-13") (formerly known as EITF 08-01).
+In May 2014, the FASB issued ASU 2014-09 Revenue from Contracts with Customers, a new standard on the recognition of revenue from contracts with customers, which includes a single set of rules and criteria for revenue recognition to be used across all industries.
+Companies may use either a full retrospective or a modified retrospective approach to adopt ASU 2014-09.
+The new standard is effective for our annual and interim reporting periods beginning January 1, 2017.
+All companies that enter into contracts with customers to transfer goods or services will be affected in some way by ASU 2014-09.
+As a result of future interpretations or applications of existing and new accounting standards, including ASU 2014-09 and ASU 2009-13, the timing of our revenue recognition could change, which would cause fluctuations in our operating results.

-In addition, certain factors have in the past and may in the future cause us to defer recognition of subscription revenues.
-For example, the inclusion in our client contracts of material non-standard terms, such as acceptance criteria, could require the deferral of subscription revenue.
+In addition, certain factors have in the past and may in the future cause us to defer recognition of revenues.
+For example, the inclusion in our client contracts of material non-standard terms, such as acceptance criteria, could require the deferral of revenue.
 To the extent that such contracts become more prevalent in the future our revenue may be harmed.

-Because of these factors and other specific requirements under accounting principles generally accepted in the United States for revenue recognition, we must have very precise terms in our arrangements in order to recognize revenue when we deliver our solution or perform our professional services.
+Because of these factors and other specific requirements under U.S. GAAP for revenue recognition, we must have very precise terms and conditions in our arrangements in order to recognize revenue when we deliver our solution or perform our professional services.
 Negotiation of mutually acceptable terms and conditions can extend our sales cycle, and we may accept terms and conditions that do not permit revenue recognition at the time of delivery.